-There have also been a lot of wolf attacks that have caused severe injuries, but not death.
+There have also been a lot of wolf attacks that have caused severe injuries but not death.

 Wolves will communicate using barks, howls, and yips.
 Each wolf has an individual style that is not used by any other wolf, allowing the pack to recognize them straight away.

-It was once thought that wolves howled at the moon as they howl with their faces pointed towards the sky.
+It was once thought that wolves howled at the moon as they howl with their faces pointed toward the sky.
 However, this is incorrect.
-Wolves will howl upwards as the acoustics will travel up to almost 16 km (10 miles) across the plains and tundra.
+Wolves will howl upwards as the acoustics travel up to almost 16 km (10 miles) across the plains and tundra.
 In forested areas, the sound will move at a reduced distance of 10 km (6 miles).

 Wolves bark from 320 to 904 Hz and growl at a much lower 380 – 450 Hz.
 The howling lies between 150 and 780 cycles per second (Hz).